Introduction to the 100 Pushups a Day Challenge

 Even without going to the gym to lift weights.

-To help you record your workouts, here is a Pushups Journal for you to print out and use for yourself.
+To help you record your workouts, here is a 100 Pushup Challenge Journal for you to print out and use for yourself.

-I have found keeping records the old school way is more satisfying and motivating than doing so online.
+I have found keeping a journal the old school way is more satisfying and motivating than doing so online.

-Or use your phone, or a clock in your home.
+Get a stopwatch, use your phone stopwatch or a clock in your home.

 Pick a time of the day when you have ten to fifteen minutes available.